 - In a dutch oven or pot, heat olive oil over medium heat.
 Add chopped onion and cook for about 8 minutes or until softened.
 Add garlic and cook for another minute.

-- Add cumin, oregano, beans, and chicken broth to pot and stir.
+- Add 1 teaspoon cumin, oregano, beans, and chicken broth to pot and stir.

 - After removing seeds from one chipotle chile, dice and add to pot along with adobo sauce.